-Congress should reform outdated tax regimes such as FIRPTA and pave the way for market-based, privately financed infrastructure investment.
+Congress should reform outdated tax regimes such as FIRPTA and pave the way for marketbased, privately financed infrastructure investment.
 Thank you for the Committee's consideration of our submission.
-If Senate Finance Committee staff would like to discuss this issue in greater detail, please contact Ryan McCormick, Vice President and Counsel of The Real Estate Roundtable, at (202) 639-8400 or rmccormick@rer.org.
+If Ways and Means Committee staff would like to discuss this issue in greater detail, please contact Ryan McCormick, Vice President and Counsel of The Real Estate Roundtable, at (202) 639-8400 or rmccormick@rer.org.

-We look forward to working with the Committee to advance meaningful FIRPTA reform in the context of Highway Trust Fund legislation.
+We look forward to working with the Committee to advance meaningful FIRPTA reform.